-The Cobra requires a crew of 1 pilot.
-If required a Supplemental Pilot (SP) can assist the Pilot.
-The UAS pilot will be an FAA certified pilot for all flights, and shall be designated the Pilot in Command (PIC).
+The Cobra requires a crew of 2 pilots; an Internal Pilot and External Pilot.
+One of the two pilots will be an FAA certified pilot for all flights, and shall be designated the Pilot in Command (PIC).

-Pilot -FAA certified Private Pilot Airplane, physically and medically capable of completing all required tasks, and complete a UAS Practical Flight Test administered by the Raytheon Chief UAS Pilot or his designee.
-The Pilot must hold an FAA 3d class medical certificate.
+Internal Pilot - 2 Years previous UAS experience with a similar aircraft or FAA certified Private Pilot Airplane, physically and medically capable of completing all required tasks, and complete a UAS Practical Flight Test administered by the Raytheon Chief UAS Pilot or his designee.
+The IP must hold an FAA 3d class medical certificate.

-Supplemental (External) Pilot (SP) -3 Years previous RC Model experience with a similar aircraft or FAA certified Private Pilot Airplane, physically and medically capable of completing all required tasks, and complete a UAS Practical Flight Test administered by the Raytheon Chief UAS Pilot or his designee.
-The Supplemental Pilot must hold an FAA 3d class medical certificate and complete the FAA Private Pilot written test.
+External Pilot - 3 Years previous RC Model experience with a similar aircraft or FAA certified Private Pilot Airplane, physically and medically capable of completing all required tasks, and complete a UAS Practical Flight Test administered by the Raytheon Chief UAS Pilot or his designee.
+The EP must hold an FAA 3d class medical certificate.

 Observer - physically and medically capable of completing all required tasks, and approved by the Raytheon Chief UAS Pilot or his designee.
-The Observer must hold an FAA 3d class medical certificate and complete the FAA Private Pilot Written test.
+The Observer must hold an FAA 3d class medical certificate.

-The Pilot flies using the pilot computer console by reference to the Multi-Function Display, and other telemetry data, using the autopilot functions or the manual pilot console.
-The Pilot will take direction from Air Traffic Control or Observer to avoid other aircraft.
+The Internal Pilot flies using the pilot computer console by reference to the Multi-Function Display, and other telemetry data, using the autopilot functions or the manual pilot console.
+The IP will take direction from Air Traffic Control, the EP, or Observer to avoid other aircraft.